Luca-Divit/echo-bolt/README.md

 Make sure you have ruby installed and run: bundle install to install the gems.

-You can now run the checkout app typing: ruby interface.rb
+You can now run the checkout app cd inside: lib/ and type: ruby interface.rb

-To launch the test type: rspec on your terminal/command line.
+To launch the test cd back in the main repo typing cd .. and then type: rspec.